garrettduardo123/Final-Project/red.md

 	DB USER = root
 	DB PASS = R@v3nSecurity
     ```
-   - Once logged into the DB I looked at all the tables that were inside the DB and ran:
+   - Once logged into the DB I looked at the tables that were inside the DB and ran:

        ```bash
        USE wordpress;
        SHOW TABLES;
        SELECT * FROM wp_users
        ```

    - This then gave me two hashes for the passwords of users Steven and Michael